TausifM/MERNG/README.md

 4).
 Then Publish it by context.pubsub.publish in createPost after new Post added.
 5).
 Then add Subscription resolvers in index.js file of resolvers

-# To count like and comment
+## To count like and comment

 1). likeCount and commentCount in typeDefs file.
 2). then index.js file of resolvers add Post: {
 likeCount(parent) => parent.likes.length,
 commentCount(parent) => parent.comments.length
 }

+## For Frontend using React JS

+1).
+Download [Dependancies] such as
+[
+"apollo-cache-inmemory": "^1.6.6",
+"apollo-client": "^2.6.10",
+"apollo-link-http": "^1.5.17",
+"@apollo/react-hooks": "^4.0.0",
+]
+2).
+ApolloProvider.js file and Bind App.js file in Provider.
+3).
+Call File in index.js file